xigadee/Microservice/README.md

 The libraries are designed to provide a consistent approach when building complex scalable cloud based applications, particularly those targetting PAAS technologies.

-The framework is built on Microsoft .NET technologies, and has deep integration in to many of the Azure technology stack.
+The framework is built on Microsoft .NET technologies, and has deep integration in to the Azure technology stack.

 ## Introduction